snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 the build.
 The build phase builds the docker image from the _Dockerfile_ of the root directory.
 In the _post_build_ the image is pushed to the ECR.

+This file will be placed in the project root.
+Because the source stage of the pipeline downloads the whole repository from github and set it as an input artifact for the build, CodeBuild looks automatically for a _buildspec.yml_ there.

 Now we conclude with the CodeDeploy.
 Like the _buildspec.yml_ for the CodeBuild, there is a _appspec.yaml_ for CodeDeploy (Yes, here the suffix is yaml, not yml by default).
 This file will be placed in the directory root as